jonmbake/bootstrap3-contact-form/README.md

 It also refactors sendmail.php to extract field name/if required to array.

 ## Configuration
-The only configuration required is to change the MY_EMAIL constant in library/sendmail.php
+The only configuration required is to change the MY_EMAIL constant in library/sendmail.php.
+You can also change the email subject by editing EMAIL_SUBJECT.

+## Check It Out
 V1 Demo: http://jonbake.com/demos/contact-form/

 V1.1 Demo: http://jonbake.com/demos/contact-form/index2.html

 Blog Post: http://jonbake.com/blog/?p=115